thchara/ThinkAloud/ZendoStudy4/example.md

 ---

+### What Does "Thinking Aloud" Mean?

+As you look at each scene, speak your thoughts out loud — even if you're unsure.
+You might say things like:

+- “I notice this one has two cones…”
+- “Maybe it’s because they are all blue?”
+- “Hmm, that one’s different… could it be the tilt?”

+Just try to **talk through your reasoning process**, like you're explaining it to someone else.
+There are no wrong thoughts!

+---

 ### Reminder About Timing

 For each task, you will have **4 minutes** to observe the scenes and think aloud as you try to figure out the hidden rule.